- Free Consultation: 844.PITT.DUI Tap Here to Call Us

 The pre-trial conference will give the judge an idea of how the case is proceeding.
 The judge may help move your case along in several ways.
 He or she can set deadlines for things that should have already been taken care of, and finalize unresolved issues.

 Your case is likely to have more than one pre-trial conference, and your lawyer will be essential to each one.
 He or she will actively negotiate with the prosecutor and analyze discovery information.
 The plea or trial date will be scheduled after the pre-trial conferences.The Logue Law Group Difference

 Our lawyers will present your version of the facts as well as settlement positions to the judge.
 Your lawyer will attend the pre-trial conference.
 During this conference, the attorney will meet with both the prosecutor and the judge, either in a conference room or the judge’s chamber.

 Taking the legal counsel, especially of our expert Pittsburgh criminal defense lawyers, who are comfortable with the pretrial conference’s procedures will offer you the confidence required to know that your case is being handled by experts.

 If you are facing a criminal trial, call the expert and experienced Pittsburgh criminal lawyers at Logue Law Group.
 My associates and I can help you get your charges reduced or dismissed.
-Don’t delay; call us today at (412) 612-2210 or (412) 612-2210.
+Don’t delay; call us today at 844.PITT.DUI or 844.PITT.DUI.
 Or, you can contact us online.